majorsilence/MPlayerControl/Readme.md

-This is a net6.0 wrapper library for MPlayer, libmpv, and mencoder.
+This is a net6.0 wrapper library for MPlayer, libmpv, mencoder, and as of 1.8+ ffmpeg, and ffprobe support has been added.

 There is a sample net6.0 winforms project included and it can play both audio and video files.